Before you get started in beekeeping, there are many decisions you have to make. Here are a few items to consider before getting started.

 DO NOT BUY BEES THAT ARE NOT LOCAL!

 One of the main problems new beekeepers have, is their new bees.
-Bee organizations sell packages and nucs of bees to new and existing beekeepers, without telling them the potential downsides.
-Such as, close to 80% of packages die within the first year.
+Bee organizations and clubs sell packages and nucs of bees to new and existing beekeepers, without telling them the potential downsides.
+Such as, anywhere from 40-80% of packages die within the first year.
 Also, most of the bees have been pre-treated for varroa before shipment.
 What kind of medications were used?
 When were they applied?

 The best way to get bees, is to get free, local bees.
-You can do this by catching swarms and by setting bait hives to catch feral swarms.
-Spring is the best time for this, but bees will swarm throughout the summer season.
+You can do this by catching swarms and by setting bait hives to catch feral swarms, or by finding a truely local supplier.
+Spring is the best time for swarm catching, but bees will swarm throughout the summer season too.
 The second best option is to buy bees from local beekeepers through splits or full, established hives.
-The second option is much more expensive that free bees, but it's still a good option if you wan to build up before winter.
+The second option is much more expensive than free bees, but it's still a good option if you want to build up before winter.